 A Copayment is a fixed dollar amount that you must pay for certain Covered Benefits.
-Copayments are due at the time of service or when billed by the provider.
+Copayments are due at the time of service or when billed by the Provider.

 Your Plan may have other Copayment amounts.
-See your Schedule of Benefits for more information on your specific Copayments.
+See your Schedule of Benefits for more information.